 - Thin film: These types of panels are composed of a slim layer of photovoltaic material.
 The material is often amorphous silicon, cadmium telluride, or copper-indium-gallium-selenide.
 This slim layer of material sits on top of a base plate of glass or metal.
 Although it’s still a work in progress as far as its technology goes.
 It’s overall less efficient than other types of panels.
 It’s rarely used, because of this is and is often used in smaller devices, such as garden lamps and solar-powered calculators.

-Efficiency of solar panels
+Efficiency of solar panels in South Africa

 The efficiency of a panel can be measured by the panel’s electricity output compared to its surface area.
 If you have a higher efficiency you’ll have an increase in the amount of power generated.
 This may also lead to lower installation costs as well.
 If you have a large amount of roof space, however, you might benefit from simply buying a large amount of low-cost and low-efficiency solar panels.